justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 This proposed API consists of two main developer-facing features:
-- The `DOMTemplate` namespace object with `.html`, `.svg`, and `.mathml` template literal tags which lets a developer write HTML, SVG, and MathML templates in JavaScript.
+- The `DOMTemplate` namespace object with `.html`, `.svg`, and `.mathml` template literal tags, which let a developer write HTML, SVG, and MathML templates in JavaScript.
 These templates support data binding to children/text, attributes, properties, event listeners, and elements.
 - The `Element.prototype.render()` method which applies a template to an